thepythonic/browsercms/doc/features/form_builder.md

 * Getting duplicate form fields when creating forms on occasion.
 (Enter twice?)
 * Need sample forms css for the front end viewing of pages (bootstrap styles)
 * Forms do not appear in menus
-* Form entries cannot be submitted by public users.

 ## Eventual Goals

+* URL for form submissions could be improved.
 * Delete fields
 * Handle errors with validation
 * Formating validation (i.e. email, phone)